 You must be an MA student in the college of Liberal Arts and Social Sciences (LAS) and first seek to be nominated by a faculty mentor in the College of LAS.
 Faculty in LAS have been alerted to the existence of this fellowship, and your professors might approach you to ask if you are interested in applying for this opportunity.
 After a faculty member nominates you, the STRC will contact you and ask you to submit the application materials listed in the Application Guidelines packet.

-Yes, but to be competitive, proposed projects must engage the humanities in significant and substantive ways.
+Yes, but to be competitive, your scholarly interests must engage the humanities in significant and substantive ways.

 Not usually, but there are some exceptions to this rule.
 Please be sure to check with the Office of International Student and Scholar Services to confirm your status in this respect.